 Ans => Any setting related to Automated Correlation can be done by General Options->Correlation.
 Correlation rules are set from Recording options->Correlations.

 Q #32.
-How you decide the number of load generator machine required to run a test?
+How do you decide the number of load generator machine required to run a test?

 Ans => Number of load generator required totally depends on the protocol used to create the script and configuration of the load generator machine.
 Each protocol has different memory print and this decides how many virtual users can be generated from the give configuration of the machine (load generator).